lpaajarvi/todo-withusers-frontend/README.md

 rename toBeRenamed.txt to a file called \".env\" without a body.
-For example in windows cmd: In other systems cp instead of copy.
+For example in windows cmd. (cp instead of copy in linux)

 ### `copy toBeRenamed.txt .env`